-This one’s pretty self-explanatory, the idea is to focus on your own good deeds, your good characteristics, and reflect on your accomplishments.
+This one’s pretty self-explanatory.
+The idea is to focus on your own good deeds, your good characteristics, and reflect on your accomplishments.
 If I was going to pick an accomplishment, then I would pick how I went to university to do my undergraduate degree even though I was still suffering from anxiety-induced psychotic breaks, which caused daily hallucinations.
-I mentioned this in my previous post How Being Diagnosed with Dyslexia Changed My Life.
-It’s also one of my accomplishments my partner often reminds me of when I’m feeling like all I’ve done is wasted my life.
+I mentioned this in my previous post: How Being Diagnosed with Dyslexia Changed My Life.
+It’s also one of my accomplishments my partner often reminds me of when I’m feeling like all I’ve done is waste my life.

 Another good positive psychology intervention to build yourselves up, one you’ve most likely encountered a lot, is positive affirmations.

-All you need to do is say positive statements to yourself, such as: I deserve to be happy; I am worth it; and my mistakes are in the past and I forgive myself for them.
-It sounds easy, but it’s actually a lot harder then you think if you’re suffering from depression.
+All you need to do is say positive statements to yourself, such as I deserve to be happy, I am worth it, and my mistakes are in the past and I forgive myself for them.
+It sounds easy, but it’s actually a lot harder than you think if you’re suffering from depression.

 This is backed up by Sin and Lyubomirsky (2009) earlier work, finding that positive psychology interventions caused a significant improvement in wellbeing and decrease in depressive symptoms.